 We also like Lippmann’s hydrating base and top coat, made with nail-strengthening biotin.
 This moisturizing sealant emphasizes healthy nails as a precursor to a beautiful manicure.
 Use before or after your mani to enhance shine, smoothness, and vibrancy.
 This, in turn, is not only protective for nails but better for overall wellbeing, as well.

-6. Butter London
+Butter London (The UK’s Finest)

 Butter London‘s soft, understated color palette is popular among nail artists and eco-friendly nail salons all over the world.
 This 8-free, cruelty-free nail polish doesn’t contain formaldehyde, formaldehyde resin, dbp, toluene, camphor, ethyl tosylamide, xylene, or tphp.

-Keep in mind that this “feel good formula” is not vegan, but select products like the Patent Shine 10X™ Nail Lacquer and the Hardwear Shine UV Topcoat are vegan.
+Keep in mind that this “feel-good formula” is not vegan, but select products like the Patent Shine 10X™ Nail Lacquer and the Hardwear Shine UV Topcoat are vegan.
 (When in search of a vegan product, look for the bottles with the silver caps.)

 For what it’s worth, we also love Butter London’s posh, square bottles.
-I first encountered Butter London with my mother at pH7 Nail Couture in New York City— one of the country’s first all natural nail bars.
+I first encountered Butter London with my mother at pH7 Nail Couture in New York City— one of the country’s first all-natural nail bars.
 The salon had so many cool shades of Butter London polish that choosing a color was a little daunting for us both.

 Ultimately, I opted for the azure lavender-blue color on the left side of the picture, above.
-My mother, on the other hand (literally) chose a smart, understated coral pink.
+My mother, on the other hand (literally), chose a smart, understated coral pink.
 Despite our age difference, both of us could find colors that spoke to us within the same collection.
 (Oh, and the wear on this Butter London polish is super long-lasting!
 I didn’t incur a chip until about 2 weeks post-manicure, which might be a personal record.)

-7. Ella + Mila
+Ella + Mila (Enduringly Cute)

 Ella + Mila is another 7-free nail polish that is also cruelty-free and vegan.
 We LOVE their acetone-free soy nail polish remover, as well, as it is formulated with calming lavender essential oil and Vitamin A, Vitamin C, and nourishing Vitamin E oil.